top of page

 Our wine for the main course was a bottle of @vinedosybodegassierracantabria Vinedos de Paganos El Puntido, DOC Rioja 2017.
 The excellent sommelier chose this wine to accompany the steak, and it was a great choice.

-Finally, the steak turned up and was, indeed, stunning.
-The Chuletón de Viejo (bone-in rib steak) is trimmed and carved into two pieces and is as good a piece of meat as you will find anywhere else in Spain.
-It is not to be missed, especially in this extraordinary atmosphere.
-It's like eating at the Medieval home of a friend who is also a top-class grillmaster with his own dairy farm.
+Finally, the steak arrived, and it was absolutely stunning.
+The Chuletón de Viejo, a bone-in rib steak, is expertly trimmed and carved into two pieces.
+It is one of the finest cuts of meat you can find anywhere in Spain, and it’s not to be missed, especially in this extraordinary atmosphere.
+Dining here feels like being at the Medieval home of a friend who is also a top-class grillmaster with his own dairy farm.

 The slow cooking melts the fat, making it extra soft and moist.

-You will also have asados pimientos del piquillo (roasted red piquillo peppers flattened and arranged in a single layer in a ceramic dish).
-They are roasted to order, brought to the table piping hot, and so delicious that the peppers would be the reason to come if not for the steak (the peppers are always served with the steak, not before).
+You will also enjoy asados pimientos del piquillo—roasted red piquillo peppers that are flattened and arranged in a single layer in a ceramic dish.
+These peppers are roasted to order, served piping hot at the table, and are so delicious that they could be the main reason to visit, aside from the steak.
+It’s worth noting that the peppers are always served alongside the steak, not as a separate appetiser.

 From the short dessert menu,